Lamoille and Orleans County, Vermont, and the War of 1812

 Gazetteer and business directory of Lamoille and Orleans counties, Vt title page

-Early Settlement in Lamoille County, Vermont
+Early Manufacturing in Lamoille County, Vermont

 Gazetteer and business directory of Lamoille and Orleans counties, Vt title page